spdx/spdx-examples/lite/example1-with-VEX/spdx3.0/README.md

 This is a JSON-LD file provided using Lite profile when providing Package1, a software package provided under the MIT license.
 And Security Profile (Minimum Requirement VEX) information is added.
 Package1 has one vulnerability, CVE-1234-1234.

 This sample contains 3 files to show the VEX status transition.
-The trasition is as follows:
+The transition is as follows:

 1. UnderInvestigation: Lite-example-1-1-with-VEX.spdx.json
    ![Fig1](img/Lite-example-1-1-with-VEX.png)
 2. Affected: Lite-example-1-2-with-VEX.spdx.json